Mount Gongga: Mountaineering history

-Deaths on the Mountain
+Deaths on the mountain

-A large number of mountaineering deaths have occurred on Gongga Shan, which has deservedly earned a reputation as a difficult and dangerous mountain.
+A large number of mountaineering deaths have occurred on Gongga Shan, which has earned a reputation as a difficult and dangerous mountain.
 While the first ascent route up the Northwest Ridge appears technically straightforward, it is plagued by avalanches due to the mountain's highly unpredictable weather.
 During the 1957 Chinese ascent of the peak, four of nine climbers died.
 In 1980 an American climber died in an avalanche on the Northwest Ridge route.
 In an unsuccessful 1981 attempt on the peak, eight Japanese climbers died in a fall.
 As of 1999, more climbers had died trying to climb the mountain than had reached the summit.

-In 2003, The SummitPost reported the mountain had been successfully climbed only eight times.
+As of 2003, the mountain had been successfully climbed only eight times.
 In total, 22 climbers had reached the summit and 16 climbers had died in the effort.
 (These statistics may not take into account the four Chinese climbers killed in the 1957 expedition.)

 The Himalayan Index lists five ascents of Gongga Shan between 1982 and 2002, and about seven unsuccessful attempts.
 There have been several attempts in years since then, which are unlisted in this index.

 In October 2017, Chinese media reported that Pavel Kořínek, a Czech national, had reached the top of Gongga Shan, marking the first time since 2002 that the mountain had been successfully climbed.
 The article summarized the climbing history of Gongga Shan (Minya Konka) as follows:

+Side peaks

+While the main summit can only be taken on by professional mountaineers, multiple side peaks are destination of commercial climbing trips, such as: